-You might like to view a video from our website how to sit properly that reviews meditation position.
-This little video is part of our free on-line mini-course in meditation which you might be interested in taking.
+You might like to view a video from our website about how to sit properly that reviews meditation positions.
+This little video is part of our free online mini-course in meditation which you might be interested in taking.
 You will learn the Hong Sau technique of meditation.
 The entire course is available at meditation mini-course.

 Many blessings to you on your meditation practice.